 This document pre-specifies the analyses for our experiment on how the probability of detecting coding errors depends on the nature of the findings.
-This new version updates the first version of the pre-analysis plan (PAP) written and uploaded to the AEA RCT Registry on 02/02/2022.
+This new version updates the first and second versions of the pre-analysis plan (PAP) written and uploaded to the AEA RCT Registry on 02/02/2022 and 01/30/2024, respectively.
 Section 4 details the changes in this document.